 The biggest mistake people tend to make with email marketing is not having a strategic plan.
 They just throw every contact from their network into one giant email list and then sporadically send out “general updates” whenever it feels like the right time.

-This approach is not very likely to achieve results.
+This approach is highly unlikely to achieve results.
 You should start an email marketing campaign with a very specific goal in mind.

-For attorneys, the goal of email marketing might be keeping in touch with past clients, generating referrals from other attorneys or professionals, converting prospects into new clients, or something else.
+In the legal sector, the goal of law firm email marketing might be keeping in touch with past clients, generating referrals from other attorneys or professionals, converting prospects into new clients, or something else.

-If you are looking to achieve all of these things, it’s best to have multiple email campaigns running simultaneously and segment your email lists–one for past clients, one for prospects, one for professional relationships, etc.
+If you are looking to achieve all of these things, it’s best to have multiple email marketing campaigns running simultaneously and segment your email lists–one for current clients, one for potential clients, one for professional relationships, and so on.

-Be clear about what you are hoping to accomplish with an email campaign from the start, and then keep this goal in the back of your mind when sending out emails.
-Every single email should include a relevant call to action that will help you achieve your goal.
+Be clear about what you are hoping to accomplish with each email marketing strategy from the start, and then keep this goal in the back of your mind when sending out emails.
+Every single email should include a relevant call-to-action that will help you achieve your goal.